Published 07 May 2026

 - Post-launch support

-The quoted development price is not always the full project cost.
-Extra costs typically appear when the scope changes, platform tools are added, or support is needed after launch.
-Common hidden costs include:
+The quoted project fee is not always the full cost.
+Extra costs often appear when scope changes, new tools are added, or support is required after launch.

-A freelance Wix developer typically gives better value for defined projects, smaller business websites, e-commerce setups, redesigns, maintenance, and custom fixes.
-An agency usually costs more because the price includes project management, account management, strategy, design, copywriting, SEO, quality control, and overhead.
+A freelance Wix developer often gives better value for clearly defined projects, smaller business sites, ecommerce builds, redesigns, maintenance, and custom fixes.
+An agency usually costs more because the price includes project management, strategy, design, copywriting, SEO, quality control, and overhead.

 - Freelance Wix developer: $15 to $150+ per hour